wangchning/vocabulary/Vocabulary.md

 ### acknowledgment
 If you look at the acknowledgements section of a book, it tells you who helped the author: writers give acknowledgment to editors, agents, friends, family, teachers, people they interviewed, and anyone else who helped them while writting.

+### agony
+- He watched helplessly as his mother died an agonizing death.
+- It was an agonizing decision for him.
+- She went through an agonizing few weeks waiting for the test results.
+- This is a recent agonizing problem that I am struggling with.

+- We heard an agonized cry.
+- She gave him an agonized look.

 ### alienate
 - The teacher often insulted Maria.
 His rude behavior began to alienate the other students, who had once thought of him as a friend.